frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 |                 | 30               | 8,765,969                | 29                      | 115                      |

 *Tabela 2 - Code Execution Time Comparison*{: class="legend"}

+With sufficient practice, Dynamic Programming concepts will become intuitive.
+I know, the text is dense and complicated.
+I purposefully mixed concepts of Dynamic Programming, complexity analysis, C++, and performance.
+If the kind reader is feeling hopeless, stand up, have a soda, walk a bit, and start again.
+Like everything worthwhile in life, Dynamic Programming requires patience, effort, and time.
+If, on the other hand, you feel confident, let's move on to our first problem.

+## Your First Dynamic Programming Problem

+Dynamic programming concepts became popular in the early 21st century thanks to job interviews for large companies.
+Until then, only high-performance and competitive programmers were concerned with these techniques.
+Today, among others, we have [LeetCode](https://leetcode.com/) with hundreds, perhaps thousands of problems to solve.
+I strongly recommend trying to solve some of them.
+Here, I will only solve problems whose solutions are already available on other sites.
+You might even come across some from LeetCode problem, but that will be by accident.
+The only utility of LeetCode, for me, for you, and for them, is that the problems are not easy to find or solve.
+Let's start with a problem that is now a classic on the internet and, according to legend, was part of a Google interview.

+### Problem 1: The "Two Sum" problem

+**Statement**: In a technical interview, you've been given an array of numbers, and you need to find a pair of numbers that sum up to a given target value.
+The numbers can be positive, negative, or both.
+Can you design an algorithm that works in $O(n)$ time complexity or better?

+For example, given the array: `[8, 10, 2, 9, 7, 5]` and the target sum: 11

+Your function should return a pair of numbers that add up to the target sum.
+Your answer must be a function in form: `Values(sequence, targetSum)`, In this case, your function should return (9, 2).

 This will continue!!!